 Each slave device has a unique address.
 Transfer from and to master device is serial and it is split into 8-bit packets.
 All these simple requirements make it very simple to implement I2C interface even with cheap microcontrollers that have no special I2C hardware controller.
 You only need 2 free I/O pins and few simple i2C routines to send and receive commands.

 Some external devices have I2C interface such as microcontrollers, EFROM, A/D, D/A converter…

-2/ Specification:
+Specification:

-a/ Interface
+Interface

 I2C uses only two wires: